mongodb/docs/mongodb/source/reference/javascript.rst

                           results.
 Unless specified, all data are
                           reported in bytes.

-   Returns a document containing statistics that reflect the state of the entire database system.
+   :returns: A :term:`JSON document` that contains statistics
+             reflecting the database system's state.

    This function provides a wrapper around the database command ":mognodb:command:`dbstats`".
 The "``scale``" option allows you to